 No more long-form text and exam-style learning.
 Instead, visitors are offered micro-learning interactions: bite-sized morsels in the form of quizzes, polls, social sharing, games and educational videos.
 This approach allows the website’s users to engage in a manner and at a pace that suits them, providing continuous opportunities to learn throughout each visit, while ensuring that nothing gets lost.

-Alongside the website, we created an app to support young people in saving money.
+Alongside the website, we created the “Pennies to Pounds” app to support young people in saving money.
 From rental deposits to holidays, users can quickly and easily enter their savings goals to see a clear breakdown of what they need to save and when.
 Coupled with quick-access money saving tips that link through to the website via an API, the app serves as a handy tool for an audience always on the move.

 With a significant increase in both visitors and engagement, it’s safe to say that the Money for Life website is working hard to help young people make the most of their money.